-\begin{corollary} For $n_{\mathrm{cp}} < r - 1$, the $(2r-1)$th-order MOP-WENO-ACM schemes can achieve the optimal order of accuracy if the mapping function $(g^{\mathrm{MOP-ACM}})_{s}(\omega)$ is applied to the original weights in the $(2r-1)$th-order WENO-JS schemes. \end{corollary} \textbf{Proof.} The proof is almost identical with that of the Theorem 2 in \cite{WENO-ACM}. $ \square$ \\
+\begin{corollary} For $n_{\mathrm{cp}} < r - 1$, the $(2r-1)$th-order MOP-WENO-ACM schemes can achieve the optimal order of accuracy if the mapping function $(g^{\mathrm{MOP-ACM}})_{s}(\omega)$ is applied to the original weights in the $(2r-1)$th-order WENO-JS schemes. \end{corollary} \textbf{Proof.} The proof is almost identical to that of Theorem 2 in \cite{WENO-ACM}. $ \square$ \\